kunegis/stu/README.md

   are files."
 For instance, Stu has no variables like Make; instead, files are used.
-* Scalability:  Assume that projects are so large that you can't just clean and rebuild everything if there are build errors.
+* Scalability:  Assume that projects are so large that you can't just clean and rebuild everything if there are build inconsistencies.
   Files are sacred; never make the user delete files in order to rebuild things.
 * Simplicity:  Do one thing well: We don't include features such as file compression   that can be achieved by other tools from within the shell commands.